VincentDucharme/Units/README.md

 }
 ```

-Your comments are welcome to improve the library!

 # To be added soon :
-- Tutorials and documentation
+- Complete tutorials and documentation
 - Math helper library using Units (mainly useful for trigonometry)